YogurtTheHorse/asteroids/readme.md

 3. Two renderer system (oldschool polygonal and beatiful sprites, switched by pressing Left control)
 4. Score system
 5. Shooting by pressing Z
-6. Shooting lasers when charged on X (in development)
+6. Shooting lasers when charged on X
-7. UFOs (in development)
+7. UFOs
 8. Change resolution by N\M and press F to enter fullscreen

 # Source code